CarlosGTrejo/NabettoBot/README.md

 ## Installation

-1. Make sure to install tesseract-ocr from the official [website](https://github.com/tesseract-ocr/tesseract/wiki/Downloads)
+~~1.
+Make sure to install tesseract-ocr from the official [website](https://github.com/tesseract-ocr/tesseract/wiki/Downloads).~~
+2. Install chromedriver and copy down the directory for later installation [website] (https://chromedriver.chromium.org/downloads).
-2. Go to the project directory and install requirements.txt
+3. Go to the project directory and install requirements.txt

 ```cmd
 cd NabettoBot